wagdav/thewagner.net/content/2018-03-10-Algorithms.md

 didn't _know_ any.

 I didn't have a formal training on algorithms and complexity.
-Yes, I can easily write an O(n^2) sorting algorithm.
-Probably I can even make it O(n log n), but I wouldn't enjoy it.
+Yes, I can easily write an $\mathcal{O}(n^2)$ sorting algorithm.
+Probably I can even make it $\mathcal{O}(n \log n)$, but I wouldn't enjoy it.
 Of course, I quickly learned that I shouldn't write my own sorting algorithm.
 Countless hours of thinking went into inventing, refining all sorts of algorithms so I better reach for libraries written by smart people and use those instead.

 Most programming languages provide basic algorithms such as finding the minimum or maximum element in a sequence, sorting and so on.
 Sometimes we can get away